OpenClaude: Open-Source Coding Agent for Cloud and Local Models

 The coding agent executes prompts, file operations, and multi-step agent tasks directly from the command line.
 You can use it to maintain a single coding environment while switching between providers like OpenAI, Gemini, DeepSeek, and local Ollama models.

-It supports OpenAI compatible endpoints, Gemini, GitHub Models, Codex, Ollama, Atomic Chat, and several environment based enterprise providers.
-You run local models on your own hardware or connect to enterprise cloud APIs based on your specific project requirements.
+It supports OpenAI-compatible endpoints, Gemini, GitHub Models, Codex, Ollama, Atomic Chat, and several environment-based enterprise providers.
+You can run local models on your own hardware or connect to enterprise cloud APIs based on your project requirements.

 Features

-• Streams real-time token output and tool progress during execution.
+• Streams token output, tool progress, and permission prompts during execution.

-• Accepts URL and base64 image inputs for vision-capable models.
+• Supports MCP servers, slash commands, and URL or base64 image inputs for vision-capable models.

 How to Use It